Extra money for those who need it

 Many trusts and charities offer aid and assistance to students in financial difficulty.
 You should investigate every possible source of funding.
 You should also be aware of the relevant application deadlines and eligibility criteria.

 Applying to trusts and charities can be a time-consuming process.
 It requires patience and perseverance.
 Also, it rarely offers an immediate source of assistance.
-We urge you to seek advice from firstname.lastname@example.org if your needs are more immediate.
+We urge you to seek advice if your needs are more immediate, so email us to get in touch.

 Be sure you fulfil the trust or charity's basic criteria before you make your application.
 A successful application requires several things to come together well.
 Here are a few steps you can check to ensure your application is successful: